-Section 72 (Salary and benefit survey) amends the timeline for the legislative auditor to conduct compensation and benefit surveys of law enforcement police departments.
+Section 70 (Salary and benefit survey) amends the timeline for the legislative auditor to conduct compensation and benefit surveys of law enforcement police departments.
 This section is from S.F.
 1019 (Koran).

-Section 73 (Transfer of motor vehicle; mileage disclosure) makes changes to state law in response to changes in federal law relating to mileage disclosure when a vehicle is sold.
+Section 71 (Transfer of motor vehicle; mileage disclosure) makes changes to state law in response to changes in federal law relating to mileage disclosure when a vehicle is sold.
 The stricken language refers to an old version of the federal law on mileage disclosure.
 The disclosure may be made electronically or in writing.
 This section is effective the day following final enactment.
 This section is from S.F.
 741 (Newman).

-Section 74 (State; unclaimed property; disposition; duty of state patrol) allows state patrol troopers to seize, retain, and dispose of abandoned personal property on a highway or state-owned property.
+Section 72 (State; unclaimed property; disposition; duty of state patrol) allows state patrol troopers to seize and retain abandoned personal property on a highway or state-owned property.
 Notice must be provided to the owner if the owner is known.
+Unclaimed property may be sold or destroyed.
+Abandoned money and the proceeds from the sale of property must be deposited into the general fund.
 This section is from S.F.
 957 (Newman).

-Section 75 (Additional funding for state patrol for civil unrest or rioting) requires that any request for additional funding for State Patrol funding for trooper response to civil unrest or rioting include an explanation of the need for the response and an explanation of why the response was a higher priority than patrolling highways.
+Section 73 (Additional funding for state patrol for civil unrest or rioting) requires that any request for additional funding for State Patrol funding for trooper response to civil unrest or rioting include an explanation of the need for the response and an explanation of why the response was a higher priority than patrolling highways.
+This section is from the A-7 amendment.

-Section 76 (Animal-drawn vehicles; safety manual) the commissioner must develop and publish an animal-drawn vehicles safety manual.
+Section 74 (Animal-drawn vehicles; safety manual) the commissioner must develop and publish an animal-drawn vehicles safety manual.
 This section is from S.F.
 957 (Newman).

-Section 77 (Driver's license same-day issuance pilot project) requires the commissioner of public safety to conduct a same-day driver's license pilot project in Lakeville and Moorhead.
+Section 75 (Driver's license same-day issuance pilot project) requires the commissioner of public safety to conduct a same-day driver's license pilot project in Lakeville and Moorhead.
 The pilot project will require participating driver's license agents to issue same-day noncompliant driver's licenses, identification cards, and instruction permits.
 The commissioner of public safety must provide the necessary equipment to the driver's license agents.
-The commissioner must submit a report about the pilot project to the legislature by January 1, 2024.
-This section is effective on October 1, 2022.
+The commissioner must submit a report to the legislature by January 1, 2023 about the pilot project.
 This section is from S.F.
 656 (Duckworth).

-Section 78 (Implementation) requires the commissioner to implement third-party driver's license testing with existing resources.
+Section 76 (Implementation) requires the commissioner to implement third-party driver's license testing with existing resources.
 This section is effective August 1, 2021.
 This section is from S.F.
 276 (Housley).

-Section 79 (Payables offenses; best practices) requires the Office of Traffic Safety, the state court administrator's office, and the State Patrol to confer with law enforcement officers and prosecutors to determine best practices to employ when processing cases where a citation is issued to ensure that the citation does not inadvertently fail to require a court appearance when one is warranted under the circumstances.
+Section 77 (Payables offenses; best practices) requires the Office of Traffic Safety, the state court administrator's office, and the State Patrol to confer with law enforcement officers and prosecutors to determine best practices to employ when processing cases where a citation is issued to ensure that the citation does not inadvertently fail to require a court appearance when one is warranted under the circumstances.
 This section is from S.F.
 140 (Housley).

-Section 80 (School bus and commercial driver's license knowledge test availability) requires the commissioner to ensure availability of testing times for commercial driver's licenses and school bus endorsements.
+Section 78 (School bus and commercial driver's license knowledge test availability) requires the commissioner to ensure availability of testing times for commercial driver's licenses and school bus endorsements.
 This section is effective the day following final enactment.
+This section is from the A-7 amendment.

-Section 81 (Vehicle registration self-service kiosk report) requires the commissioner to report to the legislature by December 1, 2022, about the use of the self-service vehicle registration kiosks.
+Section 79 (Vehicle registration self-service kiosk report) requires the commissioner to report to the legislature by December 1, 2022, about the use of the self-service vehicle registration kiosks.
 This section is from S.F.
 805 (Jasinski).

-Section 82 (Revisor instruction) requires the revisor to renumber subdivisions so that the definitions appear in alphabetical order.
+Section 80 (Revisor instruction) requires the revisor to renumber subdivisions so that the definitions appear in alphabetical order.
 This section is from S.F.
 1086 (Howe).

-Section 83 (Repealer) repeals several statutes and laws.
+Section 81 (Repealer) repeals several statutes and laws.